Silfaz/digitalgarden/content/projects/fermentation/vietnamese_carrot_daikon.md

 _2022-07-25:_

-48h: Liquid starts getting a bit cloudy and slightly sulfuric smell develops.
+2 days: Liquid starts getting a bit cloudy and slightly sulfuric smell develops.
 Daikon pieces are nicely crunchy, slightly salty and have the tiniest hint of fermentation.

+5 days: Liquid still cloudy, sulfuric smells not as strong any more (or have I got used to it?).
+Bubbles coming up, but not fizzy yet.
+Daikon is very crunchy and has a slightly sourness/bitterness to it.
+Carrot is also crunchy with slightly sourness/bitterness, as well as still a bit of sweetness.
+Leave for another couple of days.